 Conversations are welcome on this blog.
 However any comments that include personal attacks, disrespectful behavior or language, excessive self-promotion or link-baiting will be deleted.

-The Social Cyborg blog is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The KaneCo blog is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 Based on a work at www.kaneconsulting.biz.

-I’m a consultant, strategist, author, educator & speaker with more than 20 years of experience in marketing and communications.
+I’m a consultant, strategist, author, educator, and speaker with more than 30 years of professional experience.
 I’m passionately curious, fairly sassy, kinda dorky and seriously good at what I do.